Trying to find a job?

 Another good way to find a job is through networking.
 You may know someone who knows places that are hiring.
 If they have previously or currently work there, they’ll also be able to tell you about the working environment and if they are flexible with hours (to accommodate your uni classes).

 The Careers Centre can also help with any other queries related to job hunting.
-Just drop in any time or book a longer consultation by contacting them on (02) 6125 3593 or shooting them an email at firstname.lastname@example.org.
+You can book a consultation by contacting them on (02) 6125 3593 or shooting them an email at firstname.lastname@example.org.

 Found a job?
 Great!
 You can read this blog here to learn more about your rights at work and how you can balance your work life and uni life!